mcanouil/awesome-quarto/README.md

 - [Use R to Generate a Quarto Blogpost](https://themockup.blog/posts/2022-11-08-use-r-to-generate-a-quarto-blogpost/) - A blog post about using R to generate Quarto blog post by Tom Mock.
 - [Adding Subscriptions to a Quarto Site](https://forbo7.github.io/forblog/posts/7_blog_subscriptions.html) - A blog post about how to add a subscription form to your Quarto blog.
 - [I'm an R user: Quarto or R Markdown?](https://www.jumpingrivers.com/blog/quarto-rmarkdown-comparison/) - A blog post comparing Quarto and R Markdown from an R user perspective by [Jumping Rivers](https://www.jumpingrivers.com/).
+- [Quarto for the Python User](https://www.jumpingrivers.com/blog/quarto-for-python-users/) - A blog post introducing Quarto to Python user for creating reports.

 ## Talks and videos